ModiaSim/Modia3D.jl/docs/src/index.md

 current working directory that includes all packages of your current project and the following packages (these packages are added to your current project, if not yet included):

-- Modia, Modia3D, ModiaPlot_PyPlot, PackageCompiler, Revise
+- Modia, Modia3D, SignalTablesInterface_PyPlot, PackageCompiler, Revise

 Start julia with this sysimage in the following way: